troyw1987/hyprlandsetup/README.md

 # Installation:
 Start with a minimal Arch install with yay.

-Git clone this repo either in /Opt and `chmod -R user:user /Opt/hyprlandsetup` or as I'd recomend, make a ~/git folder and clone it in there.
+Git clone this repo in /Opt and `chmod -R user:user /Opt/hyprlandsetup` Or as I'd recommend: make a ~/git folder and clone it in there

 Run `./set-hypr` and follow the install.